farooqqureshii/eecs-webring/README.md

 The domain at the momment is attatched to my website (farooqqureshi.com/eecs-webring).
 I don't plan to keep it like this, and intend to get a nice domain once enough users add themselves in.

 ### ✅ Some general information
 - Personal websites are great (or portfolios).
-Social networking pages (eg: LinkedIn, X) are not suitable for teh webring.
+Social networking pages (eg: LinkedIn, X) are not suitable for the webring.
 - To be part of the webring - you must be a student at the University of Ottawa (or be an alumni), and you must be (or must have been) studying a program under the School of Electrical Engineering and Computer Science (Software Engineering, Electrical Engineering, Computer Engineering, Computer Science).

 ### 🙂 Joining the webring